Fiji on a budget: Island Hopping Beyond the Resorts

 Choosing Which Islands to Visit

-Islands tucked into sheltered coves (like Octopus Resort’s bay) can have beautiful snorkling even on windy days.
+Islands tucked into sheltered coves, like Octopus Resort, can still offer incredible snorkelling even on windy days.

-The Mamanuca Islands are closer to the mainland, smaller and flatter — ideal for shorter stays or very young kids.
+The Mamanuca Islands are closer to Nadi, smaller and flatter, making them perfect for shorter stays or travelling with younger children.

-We visited in August, and the weather was glorious — blue skies, low humidity, perfect swimming conditions.
+We visited in August, and it was perfect—clear blue skies, low humidity, and beautiful swimming conditions.

 Budget Tips for Families